Please Wait...

 Rob, who lives on the outskirts of Falkirk, had planned to carry out his fund-raising endeavours in 2020, but his plans were thwarted by the Covid pandemic.

 Now restrictions have been lifted, he is back on track.
 He completed an Ironman challenge in Austria on July 3 and is due to run a marathon in Lisbon in October.
-He
+Hewill take part in another marathon early next year as his final charity challenge.

 “Their work, and that of the staff at the unit, truly is life changing.
-Their care and kindness were invaluable in helping Ruby and her mum and dad cope during an
+Their care and kindness were invaluable in helping Ruby and her mum and dad cope during anincredibly difficult time in their lives.

-“Kidney Kids for Scotland provides so much support – there is always someone there at the end of a phone, it can help families financially if need be and helps
+“Kidney Kids for Scotland provides so much support – there is always someone there at the end of a phone, it can help families financially if need be and helpssupply vital life-saving equipment to hospitals across Scotland.”

 Rob joined the health club, in Central Retail Park, on Grahams Road, in October 2017.